pnnl/ruleset-checking-tool/docs/ruleset_functions/check_purchased_chw_hhw.md

       - For each HVAC system in building segment: `for hvac_sys in building_segment.heating_ventilation_air_conditioning_systems:`

-        - For each heating system in HVAC system: `for heating_system in hvac_sys.heating_system:`

-          - Check if heating system is connected to any loop in purchased heating loop array: `if heating_system.hot_water_loop in purchased_hhw_loop_array`
+          - Check if heating system is connected to any loop in purchased heating loop array: `if hvac_sys.heating_system.hot_water_loop in purchased_hhw_loop_array`

             - Set purchased heating flag as True and break logic loop #2: `purchased_chw_hhw_status_dict["PURCHASED_HEATING"] = TRUE, BREAK`